-– The main idea is to let the fish be in peace
+– The main idea is to let the fish BE undisturbed in the pen

 Arnøy Laks is a fish farming company with a conscious approach to technology.
-They choose solutions that they directly benefit from, while also daring to skip over what they do not see the value in.
+They select solutions that offer direct benefits, while confidently bypassing those that don’t provide clear value.
 This also applies to technology that is almost standard within the aquaculture industry.

 Article image: Moloen Media